HomeHyundai

 Safety Ratings

-The Ioniq 5 has been named a Top Safety Pick by the Insurance Institute for Highway Safety (IIHS).
+The Ioniq 5 has earned the Top Safety Pick+, the highest possible rating by the Insurance Institute for Highway Safety (IIHS).
 Standard safety equipment includes forward collision warning with automatic emergency braking and pedestrian/cyclist detection, blind-spot monitoring with rear cross-traffic alert, adaptive cruise control, lane-keeping assistance, and Safe Exit Assist.

 What did you think of this review?